-For the past few months I’ve been advocating for electoral reform in my home province of Prince Edward Island.
-On the heels of a provincial election and a controversial coin toss to decide a tie, I argued that “a coin toss is not just a deeply flawed method for choosing a politician, but a symptom of a larger problem,” making the case to reform our tired and broken first-past-the-post voting system.
+Over the past few months I’ve been advocating for electoral reform in my home province of Prince Edward Island.
+On the heels of a provincial election and a controversial coin toss to decide a tie, I wrote that “a coin toss is not just a deeply flawed method for choosing a politician, but a symptom of a larger problem,” making the case to reform our tired and broken first-past-the-post voting system.

 “While many Islanders feel there’s a need for change they should keep in mind a couple of old adages; perfection is often the enemy of progress, and incremental change is usually the most successful.”

-There is an old Chinese proverb that says: “Better a diamond with a flaw than a pebble without.”
+There is an old Chinese proverb that says “better a diamond with a flaw than a pebble without.”

 Let’s not make perfect the enemy of the good.